ipython/rlipython/readme.md

 # rlipython

-This brings the classic readline frontend, which was around in IPython up until version 4.2 to IPython 5.4+ and 6.0+.
+Up until version 4.2, command-line IPython had a readline frontend, which was replaced by prompt_toolkit in IPython 5. `rlipython` brings that classic readline functionality to IPython 5.4+ and 6.0+.

 See https://github.com/ipython/ipython/issues/10364 for information.